High-Masking Autism in Adults: Why It’s Often Missed

 • strong verbal skills

-• internalized distress rather than external behaviors
+• internalized distress rather than external behaviors like meltdowns

 Why Diagnosis Can Still Be Helpful